$\mathbf{S^2LM}$: Towards Semantic Steganography via Large Language Models: Experimental Details

 \textbf{$\mathbf{S^2LM}$-Gemma3-1B.} $\mathrm{S^2LM}$-Gemma3-1B is built upon the Gemma3-1B backbone \cite{team2025gemma} and fine-tuned using the LoRA config mentioned above.
 The training strategy is detailed in Section \ref{sec:training}.
 In Stage 1, we use a batch size of 14 and train for one epoch.
 In Stage 2, we train for 6,000 iterations with a batch size of 14.

-\textbf{StegaStamp.} We retrain StegaStamp \cite{tancik2020stegastamp} with extended capacity (from 100 to 512 bits) on cover images with 256×256 resolution using the Flickr2K dataset.
+\textbf{StegaStamp.} We retrain StegaStamp \cite{tancik2020stegastamp} with extended capacity (from 100 bits to 512 bits) on cover images with $256\times256$ resolution using the Flickr2K dataset.
 The model is optimized with AdamW with learning rate set to 2e-4 for 15,000 iterations with batch size set to 16.
-While achieving stable convergence, we observe fundamental limitations: the 512-bit encoding yields only \textasciitilde 70\% bit accuracy, resulting terrible performance in IVT.
+While achieving stable convergence, we observe fundamental limitations: the 512-bit encoding yields only $\sim$ 70\% bit accuracy, resulting terrible performance in IVT.
 This suggests current spatial-domain watermarking architectures struggle with high-capacity payloads with primitive representation of secret message such as UTF codes.
+More details can be found in \cref{apd:why_they_fail}.

-\textbf{LanNet.} We retrain LanNet \cite{lan2023robust} on cover images with 256×256 resolution using the DIV2K training dataset.
-The model is optimized with AdamW with learning rate set to 2e-4 for 2,000 epochs with batch size set to 16.
+\textbf{LanNet.} We retrain LanNet \cite{lan2023robust} on cover images with $256\times256$ resolution using the DIV2K training dataset.
+The model is optimized with AdamW with learning rate set to 2e-4 for 1,000 epochs with batch size set to 12.